Trains between Dover & London, Heathrow & Gatwick

 The National Express Coaches are much slower but much cheaper than the train services.
 They are modern air-conditioned buses with washrooms.

-Unlike the trains there are true e-tickets on-line.
-Significant for people on cruises is the luggage allowance, 2 cases neither of which should weigh more than 20kg (44lbs) before steep surcharges kick in.
+Unlike the trains there are true e-tickets online.
+Significant for people on cruises is the luggage allowance, 2 cases neither of which should weigh more than 20kg (44lb) before steep surcharges kick in.

 Not public transport, but a useful option offering prices approaching public transport with the convenience of door to door transfers between your cruise terminal at Dover and your hotel in Central London or Heathrow Airport.

-In the London to Dover direction the bus picks up from hotels in all of the major hotel districts of Central London.
-The bus then goes onto Heathrow Airport where it will pick-up from a selection of Heathrow Airport hotels (but not passenger terminals) before going onto Dover with an optional stop at Dover Castle.
+In the London to Dover direction the bus picks up from hotels in all of the major hotel districts of Central London and Heathrow Airport where it will pick-up from a selection of Heathrow Airport hotels (but not passenger terminals) before going onto Dover with an optional stop at Dover Castle.

 The vehicles used are normally full size 50 seat luxury air conditioned touring buses like that pictured.